-Where course fees are assessed on the basis of term hours of attendance the hours for each subject for purposes of fee assessment shall be those prescribed in the Calendar, irrespective of any variation from the prescribed hours which may be necessary in conducting the subject.
+Where course fees are assessed on the basis of session hours of attendance the hours for each subject for purposes of fee assessment shall be those prescribed in the Calendar, irrespective of any variation from the prescribed hours which may be necessary in conducting the subject.
 The granting of an exemption from portion of any of the requirements of a subject in which a student is enrolled does not carry with it any exemption from the payment of fees.

-For the purpose of fee determination, assessment is on a term basis.
+For the purpose of fee determination, assessment is on a session basis.

-A full-time course fee will be charged for any term where more than 11 hours per week instruction, etc., is involved.
+A full-time course fee will be charged for any session where more than 11 hours per week instruction, etc., is involved.

-- (i) Full-time Course Fee-more than 11 hours attendance per week-\$110 per term. - (ii) Part-time Course Fee-over four hours and up to 11 hours attendance per week-\$66 per term. - (iii) Part-time Course Fee-four hours or less attendance per week-\$33 per term. - (iv) Course Continuation Fee-A fee of \$28 per annum (no term payment) is payable by: - Category (a) students who have once been enrolled for a thesis and have only that requirement outstanding, or
+- (i) Full-time Course Fee-more than 11 hours attendance per week-\$165 per session. - (ii) Part-time Course Fee-over four hours and up to 11 hours attendance per week-\$99 per session. - (iii) Part-time Course Fee-four hours or less attendance per week-\$49.50 per session. - (iv) Course Continuation Fee-A fee of \$28 per annum (no session payment) is payable by: - Category (a) students who have once been enrolled for a thesis and have only that requirement outstanding, or